 Continue to evaluate suppliers before they enter the F+R supply change.

 Review all existing suppliers regularly based on risk throughout 2022.

 We require all staff within our organisation to complete introductory training on modern slavery with particular emphasis on managers and employees who work directly with our supply chain.

 Our modern slavery training covers:

-As well as training staff, we have raised awareness of modern slavery issues by putting up posters across our head office and providing information our company intranet.
+As well as training staff, we continue to raise awareness of modern slavery issues by putting up posters across our head office and providing information on our company intranet.